jedisct1/libsodium-doc/helpers/memory_management.md

 The `sodium_free()` function unlocks and deallocates memory allocated using `sodium_malloc()` or `sodium_allocarray()`.

-Prior to this, the canary is checked to detect possible buffer underflows and terminate the process if required.
+Before this, the canary is checked to detect possible buffer underflows and terminate the process if required.

 `sodium_free()` also fills the memory region with zeros before the deallocation.